 Wherever you might be in the world, it is likely incredibly easy for you to buy Samsung phones.
-Some areas might not see the latest models as fast as other areas, but there are very few places on Earth where you can’t get something from Samsung.
+Some areas might not see the latest models as quickly as others, but there are very few places on Earth where you can’t get something from Samsung.

-This is a big deal as it gives Samsung a leg-up over some competitors with highly-regionalized products.
-Many Chinese manufacturers — including Xiaomi, Huawei, Oppo, and more — have no presence in the United States, for example.
+This is a big deal as it gives Samsung a leg-up over some competitors with highly regionalized products.
+Many Chinese manufacturers — including Xiaomi, OPPO, HONOR, and more — have no presence in the United States, for example.
+HUAWEI has been outright banned in the States, but you can find Samsung phones anywhere.
 Since Samsung is pretty much everywhere, getting phones — and finding service, accessories, and components for those phones — requires very little effort.

 The five lines of Samsung phones discussed in the previous section give you an idea of just how varied Samsung’s portfolio is.
-If you want to spend $100 on a new phone, there’s a Samsung Galaxy A device for you.
-If the price is no obstacle and you want to be on the bleeding edge, the Samsung Galaxy Z Fold 2 is your $2,000 dream machine.
+If you only want to spend $180 on a new phone, there’s a Samsung Galaxy A device for you.
+If the price is no issue and you want to be on the bleeding edge, the Samsung Galaxy Z Fold 5 is your $1,800 dream machine.

 In general, no matter how much you have to spend, there’s a Samsung-branded smartphone that will cater to your needs.